ClemRz/Finger-Joint-Jig/README.md

   - Previous: move the jig back to the last known position

 ## Software design

+There are 2 main elements in this design:

+  - A quadruple H-bridge (L293D) in charge of driving the stepper.
+  - An Arduino Pro Mini (5V, 16MHz) in charge of the movement logic.
+It is connected by I2C as a slave to the ESP.
+  - An ESP8266 in charge of serving the virtual UI and keeping the settings in EEPROM.
+This is the master in the I2C network.

-The ESP's firmware is quite self explanatory.
+The ESP and Arduino firmwares are quite self explanatory.
 You will be able to get the `ino` files at the root of this repo.

 The HTML UI is embedded inside the ESP's firmware but you can modify it following those simple steps: